Guides

 Builds Brand Credibility

 In today's competitive eCommerce landscape, building brand credibility is more important than ever.
-A well-defined shipping policy is a statement of your business's professionalism and commitment to client satisfaction.
-It shows that you've thought through the entire customer journey and are transparent about how you handle shipping and delivery.
+A well-defined term is a statement of your business's professionalism and commitment to client satisfaction.
+It shows that you've thought through the entire customer journey and are transparent about how you handle delivery.

 Facilitates International Sales

-If your business ships internationally, you should outline additional costs, expected delivery times, and any customs procedures for such orders.
+If your store sells internationally, you should outline additional costs, expected delivery times, and any customs procedures for such orders.
 This clarity can make customers more comfortable making a purchase, thereby expanding your global reach.

 Streamlines Internal Operations